-The steel braced-framed structural system is closely integrated with the architectural design to accommodate the variety of display areas and interactive exhibition spaces to educate students on the various aspects of aerospace including:
+The steel-braced frame structural system is closely integrated with the architectural design to accommodate the variety of display areas and interactive exhibition spaces that educate students on the various aspects of aerospace, including:

-- The Challenger Learning Center that features a simulated space mission that tests the participant’s decision making skills.
+» The Challenger Learning Center that features a simulated space mission that tests participants’ decision-making skills.

-- A Space Science Discovery Zone which contains a variety of interactive exhibits that allows visitors to explore the principles of flight, living in space, the search for life beyond earth, and the origins of the universe.
+» A Space Science Discovery Zone that contains a variety of interactive exhibitions that allow visitors to explore the principles of flight, living in space, the search for life beyond earth, and the origins of the universe.

 » The Mars Robotics Lab that allows young visitors the opportunity to design and program their own robots to complete a remote exploration mission to Mars.